kirbysayshi/js13k-2020/README.md

 - [ ] End Game screen has list of all times per level (+par?)
 - [ ] Draw projection of ball direction + velocity (ray)
 - [ ] Touch Knob controls for mobile: use separate dom elements for each knob to avoid multitouch issues
-- [ ] Prevent ball from accelerating when colliding...
-- [ ] Prevent ball tunneling when colliding with paddle
+- [ ] Prevent ball tunneling when colliding with paddle (is this an issue? probably not if the paddle is large enough)
-- [ ] Probably model collisions manually using segmentIntersection, projectPointEdge, collisionResponseAABB + valid normal
 - [ ] Shorten radius of paddle?
 - [ ] BUG: labels are hidden when transitioning from edge to corner
 - [ ] "Play Again" button on end screen?